 During your 60s, health insurance options will become more expensive.
 However, there will still be products available to you, and many insurers tailor their offers for older people.

 As you get older, basic insurance options will usually not cover outpatient visits.
-You will need to pay more to cover yourself if this is important to you.
+Therefore, you will need to pay more to protect yourself if this is important to you.

 Many insurance policies for those aged over 60 have an upper age limit of around 70.
 Ensure you check the terms of your policy before you purchase it.
 If there is an upper age limit, you will need to switch to a different policy when you hit the maximum age.